Axos Bank Business Savings Account Review

 Although Axos Bank offers enough features to cover most businesses’ banking needs, its middling APY and lack of cash deposit functions leave much to be desired.
 Here are three alternative options to consider:

-- Live Oak Bank: Best business savings account with the highest APY.
-Axos Bank’s APY of 0.20% pales in comparison to its competitors.
-Live Oak Bank stands out in the savings account market by offering an industry-leading APY of 1.75%.
+- Live Oak Bank has the highest APY on business savings, and Axos Bank’s APY of 0.20% pales in comparison to competitors.
+Live Oak Bank stands out in the savings account market by offering an industry-leading APY of 4.00% and requiring only a minimal 1-cent balance to earn interest.

-- Capital One: Best business savings account for cash-reliant businesses.
+- Capital One is best for cash-reliant businesses.
 Axos Bank has no physical branches and doesn’t support cash deposits, while Capital One has 755 branches and accepts cash deposits of up to $5,000 each statement cycle.

 Bottom Line